Getting your family healthy shouldn’t be difficult. Here’s some tips to make things easier.

 - Swap cupcakes for banana bread

 - Swap white grains for brown

 - Swap salad dressing for vinegar and lemon juice

 3. Healthy home cooking

-• Make healthier choices.
+- Make healthier choices.
 Again, substitution is key!
 You can easily swap certain food items or cooking methods for healthier alternatives.
 For example, swap frying for grilling, swap butter/oil for olive oil spray, and swap oily salad dressings for home-made salad dressing using balsamic, lemon juice, herbs or mustards.
 If you’re over cooking by the time Friday rolls around, instead of ordering takeaway, try these healthy alternatives to fast food favourites instead.
-You can still enjoy a yummy pizza that’s a healthier alternative to your usual Domino’s order – check out these ideas for homemade pizzas.
+You can still enjoy a yummy pizza that’s a healthier alternative to your usual Domino’s order.